johns28y/TICKETCENTER/README.md

 c) iOS app.
 Code will be available later.

 Motivation:
-Georgia Tech will hit me hard if I do not develop the abilities to complete projects.
-A special friend and mentor wanted to help me strenghten my engineering abilities.
+Georgia Tech will hit me hard and I want to succeed.
+Therefore, A special friend and mentor wanted to help me strenghten my engineering abilities.
 So, he developed this project for me.

 Contributors:
 tjk3@gatech.edu